Quantum-Accelerators/quacc/docs/user/basics/wflow_syntax.md

 === "Dask"

     Take a moment to read the Dask Delayed documentation [overview page](https://docs.dask.org/en/stable/delayed.html) to get a sense of how the Dask decorators works and the Dask Distributed [quickstart page](https://distributed.dask.org/en/stable/quickstart.html) to understand how to submit tasks to a Dask cluster.
-Namely, you should understand the `@delayed` decorator and how to interface with the `Client`.
+Namely, you should understand the `#!Python @delayed` decorator and how to interface with the `Client`.

     <center>